asterictnl-lvdw/M365SAT/README.md

 Why do we need SharePoint Administrator permissions instead of lesser permissions?
 Some settings can only be accessed when you have Administrator privileges.
 For more information, refer to the [Microsoft documentation on permissions](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-reader).

-### 4.1 Method 2: Running M365SATTester.ps1 (Recommended)
+### 4.1 Method 1: Running M365SATTester.ps1 (Recommended)
-Make sure you RUN PowerShell as Administrator.
+*This process is fully automated as you only need to change the within the M365SATTester.ps1*
-1. Clone the github repository or download the latest release at the releases section.
+1. Clone the GitHub repository by `git clone https://github.com/CompliantSec/M365SAT`
-2. Edit the M365SATTester.ps1 and replace -Username value with the username containing at least Global Reader and SharePoint Admin permissions.
+2. Edit the M365SATTester.ps1 and replace the *$ScriptConfig* values to your own preference.
 3. Run M365SATTester.ps1 with Administrative privileges in PowerShell.

-### 4.2 Method 3: Import-Module M365SAT.psd1
+### 4.2 Method 2: Import-Module M365SAT.psd1 (Not Recommended)
 *Note: This method has reported some issues as it is recommended to use the M365SATTester.ps1 and change the values there on what you wish to audit*
 1. Clone the github repository or download the latest release at the releases section
 2. Import-Module .\M365SAT.psd1.